Nabinpathak/Horoscope/README.md

 # Horoscope
-A beautifully crafted and insightful web application designed to provide daily, weekly, and monthly horoscopes based on zodiac signs.
+A Python-based web application designed to provide daily, weekly, and monthly horoscopes based on zodiac signs.
 Whether you're curious about your cosmic forecast or just looking for a bit of daily inspiration, our platform offers personalized astrological readings right at your fingertips.
 Here's a comprehensive description for your GitHub repository for the horoscope project you developed.
 You can copy and paste this directly into your README.md file and customize the bracketed sections [like this] with your project's specific details.

 🌟 Features